NikiVe/our_blog/README.md

 # our_blog

-## My first project from start to finish..
+## My first project from start to finish.